rwxrob/zet/20210812154738/README.md

 and composable as if applying the UNIX philosophy to knowledge: communicate one thing well, and make sure it can be composed nicely with others.
-This promotes compatibility with more limited text representations (such as YouTube descriptions and Go documentation) as well as simplify the requirements for any tooling to work with ZettelMark.
+This promotes compatibility with more limited text representations such as YouTube descriptions and Go documentation --- even just on paper.
+It simplifies the requirements for any tooling to work with ZettelMark.
 Relatively powerful parsers and utilities can be created with simple bash scripts alone.
+For example, since no "front-matter" `head -1` always gets the title; since tags are always on last line `tail -1` always gets them.

-CommonMark is the most widely accepted standard for knowledge content, but further redundancy reductions are required to keep things as simple as possible:
+CommonMark is the most widely accepted standard for knowledge content, but further redundancy reductions are required to keep things as simple as possible and maximally readable in source form:

 * Only `*`,`**`,`***` for italic, bold, bold italic
 * Only `1.` for ordered lists